altfool/wheelchair-control/keyboardctl/readme.md

 * When running script, the initial power level of wheelchair is set to minimum (i.e. 0%).
 But just care, it will move still fast.

+### Wheelchair vs. Raspberry Pi

+* It doesn't matter which one you start first, the wheelchair JSM or RPi.
+* But RPi will fake wheelchair JSM commands and control wheelchair.
+The JSM will be interrupted.
+So make sure JSM is controlling wheelchair when you want to steal control from it by RPi.
+* Once the JSM is shut down, RPi can not fake commands any more.
+So for safety usage, you can directly shut down the JSM module.
+And this will directly stop the wheelchair since it uses auto-brakes.

 ### Attention

 If your wheelchair has a higher moving speed or move to some wrong direction, just press the **down arrow (&darr;)** to stop it!
-The joystick on wheelchair won't work in this case!
+The joystick on wheelchair won't work in this case (you can shut it down to stop wheelchair as well)!
 Once the down arrow pressed, it immediated stop the wheelchair.
 Please be CAREFUL when you test the code and we are **NOT** responsible for anything happened.